spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v4/installation-setup.md

     'max_file_size' => 1024 * 1024 * 10,

     /*
-     * This queue will used to generate derived images.
+     * This queue will be used to generate derived images.
      * Leave empty to use the default queue.
      */
     'queue_name' => '',